The Greenstone Group won the project management of the repair and reinstatement of the Christchurch Art Gallery at tender in November 2012.

 - General betterment in light of operational experience.

+Greenstone Group began managing the tender for the repair.
 Phase one of the programme was to re-level the structure.
-Piles were formed under the foundations and filled with grout, slowly raising the building up.
+Using highly technical jet grouting technology, piles were formed under the foundations and filled with grout, slowly raising the building up and leveling it.

 Newshub state that “Following seismic strengthening and retrospective base-isolation, it’s now being billed as one of the safest and most earthquake-resilient galleries in the world.”